-Sequencing (ETS and ITS regions)
+Sequencing (ITS)

-We assessed ITS sequences for 54 samples, including 21 taxa obtained from GENBANK (Appendix 4).
-ITS failed to amplify sufficiently for all E. loxophleba samples, presumably due to poor quality DNA from herbarium samples.
-The final matrix contained 640 characters, with 85 (13.3%) variable characters.
-The NJ tree generated a strongly supported cluster (bootstrap support 77%) containing all E. articulata samples, all E. trivalva samples, E. wandoo, and the unknown samples 4i and 4i(b) (Fig. 2).
+We assessed ITS sequences for 58 samples, including 21 taxa obtained from GENBANK (Appendix 4).
+ITS failed to amplify sufficiently for all herbarium sourced E. loxophleba samples, presumably due to poor quality DNA from herbarium samples.
+One fresh collection, sourced from the York area, successfully amplified.
+The final matrix contained 640 characters, with 80 (12.5%) variable characters.
+The NJ tree generated a strongly supported cluster (bootstrap support 65%) containing all E. articulata samples, all known E. trivalva samples (including 4j), E. loxophleba, E. wandoo, and the unknown samples 4i and 4i(b) (Fig. 3).
 Further strong support (bootstrap support 80%) was found for this cluster with the addition of E. dundasii.
+This cluster agrees with previous ITS results identifying this as the monophyletic section Bisectae I within the subg.
+Symphyomyrtus (Steane et al. 2002).
 A single base polymorphism at 398 bases (G instead of A) was diagnostic for this cluster, for the samples analysed.
-All other samples, with known and uncertain identification, were excluded from the E. articulata cluster (Fig. 2).
+All other samples, with known and uncertain identification, were excluded from the E. articulata cluster (Fig. 3).